 Skip to Main Navigation

-In recent years, global research and practice have placed increased emphasis on how to make citizen engagement and social accountability practices more strategic and effective.
-The increasing complexity of policymaking and the failure to find adequate solutions to some of humanity's most serious and pressing problems - such as climate change, health emergencies, growing inequality, conflict, and violence - have prompted governments, development institutions, civil society organizations (CSOs) and citizens to rethink how to engage in dialogue, share decision-making and collective action that is more meaningful and impactful.
-Increased attention has been paid to understanding and addressing obstacles to effective engagement and analyzing what works and why.
+In recent years, global research and practice have placed greater emphasis on making citizen engagement and social accountability practices more strategic and effective.
+The increasing complexity of policymaking and the failure to adequately address some of humanity's most pressing challenges — such as climate change, health emergencies, growing inequality, conflict, and violence — have prompted governments, development institutions, civil society organizations (CSOs), and citizens to rethink approaches to dialogue, decision-making, and collective action, ensuring these efforts are more meaningful and impactful.
+There is now heightened focus on understanding and overcoming obstacles to effective engagement, as well as analyzing what works and why.

-Engaging citizens is especially important in the face of crises like the climate emergency and the COVID-19 pandemic, as the effectiveness of response efforts can often hinge on behavior change at the community or individual level, and building systems for communication coordination from local, national, regional and global levels.
+Engaging citizens is especially crucial in the face of crises like the climate emergency and the COVID-19 pandemic.
+The effectiveness of response efforts often hinges on community or individual behavior change and the establishment of robust communication and coordination systems across local, national, regional, and global levels.

-However, the outcomes of citizen engagement are also context-specific and depend on the government and citizens’ capacity and willingness to engage.
-Social, political, economic, environmental, cultural, geographic, and other factors, such as gender dynamics, shape the opportunities and scope for effective citizen engagement.
-Understanding the context in which CESA practices are undertaken and supporting enabling conditions are key to achieving results.
+However, the outcomes of citizen engagement are highly context-specific and depend on the capacity and willingness of both governments and citizens to engage.
+Social, political, economic, environmental, cultural, geographic, and gender dynamics all shape the opportunities and scope for effective citizen engagement.
+Understanding the context in which CCE practices occur and supporting enabling conditions are essential for achieving results.
 This is particularly important in the current global context of shrinking civic space.

 MULTIMEDIA